 Go ahead and dump the remaining ingredients into your pot.
 You read that right, just dump them all right in.

 Well, except the cream.
 Save the cream for the end.
 Add your stewed tomatoes, sugar, salt, and pesto sauce right in.
 Give a quick Stir just for good measure.

 Super important to note, you need to add water!
-There are natural thin liquid juices in the stewed tomatoes but we don’t want to get a burn notice.
+There are natural thin liquid juices in the stewed tomatoes but we don’t want to get a burn notice on your Instant Pot.

 So add some additional water.
 It’s that simple!